The 14 Best Android Developer Options Worth Tweaking

-To open up the DO menu, first open Settings on your phone and scroll all the way down to the System header at the bottom.
-Tap About Phone and find the Build Number entry.
-Tap it several times until you see a little message that says “You are now a developer!”
-Once this is done, you’ll find a new Developer Options menu entry close to where About Phone was.
+To unlock Developer options, launch Settings and scroll all the way down to the About phone section near the bottom.
+Near the bottom of this page, you should see the Build Number entry.
+Tap it several times until you see a message that says You are now a developer!

 1. Stay Awake

 With this option enabled, your phone’s screen will stay on when plugged into a charger.
 For developers, this is useful for keeping an eye on your app over long periods of time, but normal users can take advantage of it, too.

 If you need to keep Twitter or a similar app open for live updates without regularly tapping the screen to keep it awake, this setting can help.
 Just note that if you have an AMOLED screen, you should be careful about leaving the screen on for too long to prevent screen burn-in.